Ogunbowale leads WNBA All-Star vs US Olympic Team 93-85 | ExBulletin

 The US Olympic team took an 11-4 lead, and WNBA team coaches Lisa Leslie and Tina Thompson called a quick timeout another rarity in an all-star game.
 After this early start, neither team was able to build a lead of more than a few points in the first half.
 The WNBA All-Stars were leading 44-43 at halftime.

-At the start of the second half, Candace Parker, who was excluded from the 2016 Olympic squad after winning two gold medals with the United States, stole the ball from Brittney Griner and landed a lay- easy up that gave the WNBA All-Stars a 53-48 lead. the bulk of the game at this point.
+At the start of the second half, Candace Parker, who was excluded from the 2016 Olympic squad after winning two gold medals with the United States, stole the ball from Brittney Griner and landed a lay- easy up that gave the WNBA All-Stars a 53-48 lead. the bulk of the game.

 The game was tied at 66 after three quarters.